readysettech/readyset/docs/src/adding_metrics.md

 # Adding Metrics

-Throughout the noria-server and noria adapter code we collect runtime metris.
+Throughout the noria-server and noria adapter code we collect runtime metrics.
 Some examples include:
   * The amount of time performing an eviction at a dataflow node.
   * The number of times a query went to the upstream database vs. Noria.